 What to do and where to eat this Easter

 With the long Easter weekend coming up, here are our top tips for things to do and places to eat.
-So weather you’re on your hols in Cornwall or planning a lesiurely day out in London, Poole, Winchester or Marlborough, we’ve got you covered.
+So weather you’re on your hols in Cornwall or planning a lesiurely day out in London, Poole or Winchester, we’ve got you covered.

 The Seafood Restaurant – Head to our flagship restaurant in Padstow to experience where it all started, after a relaxing wander along the Camel Estuary towards Hawker’s Cove.
 Allow 45 minutes each way to make it nice and leisurely and to allow for plenty of time to take photos of the beautiful views.